 4. Carlos Takam – 8 million euros

-Carlos Takam, born in Cameroon and naturalized in France, is another heavyweight with an international career.
-His fortunes soared when he challenged the greatest.
-In 2017, he faced Anthony Joshua in a packed Cardiff stadium: Takam earns almost £1 million (€1.1 million) for this fight (Anthony Joshua Vs. Carlos Takam Results: Highlights, Purse Info ...).
-To this can be added his many other fights in Europe and the USA.
+Carlos Takam, born in Cameroon and a naturalised French citizen, is another heavyweight who built an international career.
+His fortune surged when he challenged the very best.
+In 2017, he faced Anthony Joshua in a packed stadium in Cardiff: Takam earned nearly 1 million pounds (€1.1M) for that bout (Anthony Joshua Vs. Carlos Takam Results: Highlights, Purse Info …).
+Added to that are his many other bouts in Europe and the United States.

 3. Jean-Marc Mormeck – 12 million euros